meraki/dashboard-api-python/README.md

 # Meraki Dashboard API Python Library

-The new Meraki Dashboard API Python library provides all current Meraki [Dashboard API](https://api.meraki.com/api_docs) calls to interface with the Cisco Meraki cloud-managed platform.
+The Meraki Dashboard API Python library provides all current Meraki [Dashboard API](https://developer.cisco.com/docs/meraki-api-v1) calls to interface with the Cisco Meraki cloud-managed platform.
 The library is supported on Python 3.6 or above, and you can install it via [PyPI](https://pypi.org/project/meraki/):

     pip install meraki

 ## Features

-This library's goal is to refresh and supplant the legacy module (this repository versions 0.34 and prior) as well as the now-deprecated [SDK](https://github.com/meraki/meraki-python-sdk).
-Here are some of the features in this revamped library:
+While you can make direct HTTP requests to dashboard API in any programming language or REST API client, using a client library can make it easier for you to focus on your specific use case, without the overhead of having to write functions to handle the dashboard API calls.
+The Python library can also take care of error handling, logging, retries, and other convenient processes and options for you automatically.

-* Support for all API endpoints, as it uses the [OpenAPI specification](https://api.meraki.com/api/v0/openapiSpec) to generate source code
+* Support for all API endpoints, as it uses the [OpenAPI specification](https://api.meraki.com/api/v1/openapiSpec) to generate source code
 * Log all API requests made to a local file as well as on-screen console
-* Automatic retries upon 429 rate limit errors, using the [`Retry-After` field](https://developer.cisco.com/meraki/api/#/rest/guides/rate-limit-errors) within response headers
+* Automatic retries upon 429 rate limit errors, using the [`Retry-After` field](https://developer.cisco.com/docs/meraki-api-v1/#!rate-limit) within response headers
 * Get all (or a specified number of) pages of data with built-in pagination control
-* Tweak settings such as the default base URL (for example, to use with V1 and/or mega-proxy)
+* Tweak settings such as maximum retries, certificate path, suppress logging, and other options
 * Simulate POST/PUT/DELETE calls to preview first, so that network configuration does not get changed
-* Includes the legacy module's functions for backward compatibility
+* Includes the legacy module's (version 0.34 and prior) functions for backward compatibility

 ## Setup